plopezgit/Sprint1_T5_JavaUtils/README.md

 - Exercise 5

-N
-ow the program needs to serialize a Java Object to a .ser file and then deserialize it.
+Now the program needs to serialize a Java Object to a .ser file and then deserialize it.

 	Terminal Command lines: